chilarai/Qt-Google-OAuth/README.md

 #### googleauth.h & googleauth.cpp

 Please read the comments in the files.
-I have tried to explain all the details of the code
+I have tried to explain all the details of the code.
+Remember to edit the `CLIENT_SECRET`, `CLIENT_ID` & `port_number` (in my case, it is 5476) in googleauth.cpp

 #### main.cpp